-For some people a waterproof dog coat still won’t do the trick as it still leaves far too much skin and fur to get wet.
-For these owners and dogs there is a solution and that solution are rain suits which help to cover pretty much all of the dog including the legs and belly.
+For some people, a waterproof dog coat still won’t do the trick as it still leaves far too much skin and fur to get wet.
+For these owners and dogs, there is a solution and that solution are rain suits which help to cover pretty much all of the dogs including the legs and belly.

 This article takes a look at these rain suits to help you figure out the pros and cons of using one and which ones out there are worth considering for your dog.

-What are dog rain suits with legs protection?
+What are dog rain suits with leg protection?

 What they’re made of varies but in general it is vinyl/PVC/polyester as they are waterproof and water wicking – which is key to their use.